getsentry/sentry-docs/src/wizard/android/index.md

 import io.sentry.Sentry

-// Transaction can be started by providing, at minimum, the name and the operation val transaction = Sentry.startTransaction("updateRepos", "task")
+// Transaction can be started by providing, at minimum, the name and the operation val transaction = Sentry.startTransaction("test-transaction-name", "test-transaction-operation")

 // Transactions can have child spans (and those spans can have child spans as well) val span = transaction.startChild("test-child-operation")